• 15325343_965642446874642_6228788286409510473_o.jpg

 Second shift is at 2:45pm (Khatib: Hafiz Rami Makhtoub)

-Quran Tafseer Halaqa: Every Friday at Wade Hampton Masjid (after Isha)
+Quran Tafseer Halaqa: Every Friday at the Masjid (after Maghrib)

 click here for ISG's weekly programs